autoplot/python/README.rst

 Changes are Coming
 ------------------
 Over the past few years, Python and the JPype interface have changed and some examples no longer work.
 The interface was based on IDL and Matlab use, and a more precisely tuned interface for the Python community is needed.
+(For example addjavapath is a Matlab command and is strange to Python programmers.)
 This work should be done in 2023.
+See https://github.com/autoplot/python/wiki/python_reset.

 Contact
 -------------------------------